- Academic and Social Leadership

 - For questions regarding diversity, equity, and inclusion, please call the Office of Multicultural Affairs at 860-297-3251.

 - For questions about student success and career development, please call the Career and Life Design Center at 860-297-5274.

 The Bantam Network

 Center for Academic and Experiential Advising

-The Center for Academic Advising supplements faculty advisers.
+The Center for Academic and Experiential Advising supplements faculty advisers.
 The center has five faculty fellows—each associated with specific Bantam Network nests— who are available to provide drop-in academic advice to students who have general questions about courses and requirements.
 Each faculty fellow has scheduled office hours in the center and is available by appointment at other times as well.
 The fellows offer counsel to students who have yet to designate their majors, utilizing both individual meetings and larger information sessions timed to occur before advance registration each semester.

 Every Trinity student has a faculty adviser.
 First-year seminar instructors serve as advisers to their students for the first two years, or until their students declare a major.
 Once a student has declared a major, no later than the spring of the sophomore year, a faculty member from the major department then becomes the student’s adviser.
 Advisers help students select courses, offer guidance on choosing a major, and refer students to other campus resources, such as the Writing Center, the Aetna Quantitative Center, and the Raether Library and Information Technology Center.
 Students will know their advisers, and every student is encouraged to meet with that person on a regular basis to review academic progress and plan for the upcoming semester.